cncf/tag-observability/observability-charter.md

 - Best practices around observability and its continuous improvement, e.g. post mortems, runbooks
-- Provide guidance around and foster interoperability between observability solutions without trying to enforce one specific standard
+- Provide guidance around and foster interoperability between observability solutions without trying to enforce one specific standard.
 - Foster understanding of the prerequisites and corner-stones of observability like SLI/KPI, service objectives, and internal/external commitments.

-The following is a non-exhaustive sample list of activities and deliverables that are in-scope for this SIG
+The following is a non-exhaustive sample list of activities and deliverables that are **in-scope** for this SIG

 - Summary and overview of projects available in the community.
 - Catalog of reference architectures that draw from CNCF projects, combining them in useful and novel ways.
 - Definitions of implementations and patterns for best practices for delivering observability tooling at enterprise scale.
-- Tooling composition and tool chain creation based on existing projects.
+- Tooling composition and toolchain creation based on existing projects.
 - Best practices for operations and monitoring workflows using CNCF Projects.
 - Organizing and helping to provide visibility to Meetups, Blogs, and Podcasts related to the scope of the SIG.